fairuzzzz99/Machine-Learning-Model/README.md

  CPD- 287 , KAP- 94 , OLCPD- 3666 , PBP- 937 , PicTL- 453

  ## Data pre-processing
  Data preprocessing is a data mining technique that involves transforming raw data into an understandable format.
 Real-world data is often incomplete, inconsistent, and lacking in certain behaviors or trends, and is likely to contain many errors.
-Data preprocessing is a proven method of resolving such issues.
+To resolve such issues, data preprocessing must be done.

  ## Data Cleaning
  Data cleaning is the process of fixing or removing incorrect, corrupted, incorrectly formatted, duplicate, or incomplete data within a dataset.